porjo/youtubeuploader/README.md

   "language":  "fr"
 }
 ```
-- all fields are optional.
-Command line flags will be used by default (where available)
+- all fields are optional
 - use `\n` in the description to insert newlines
 - times can be provided in one of two formats: `yyyy-mm-dd` (UTC) or `yyyy-mm-ddThh:mm:ss+zz:zz`

-## Alternative Oauth setup for headless clients

-NOTE: this option has been removed as it is no longer supported by Google.
-See [issue #116](https://github.com/porjo/youtubeuploader/issues/116) for more information.
+- any values supplied via command line will take precedence

 ## Releases